Assisi: Art

 Assisi has had a rich tradition of art through the centuries and is now home to a number of well-known artistic works.

 Artists Pietro Lorenzetti and Simone Martini worked shoulder to shoulder at Assisi.
 The Basilica of San Francesco d'Assisi includes a number of artistic works.
 Simone Martini's 1317 fresco there reflects the influence of Giotto in realism and the use of brilliant colours.
 Lorenzetti's fresco at the lower church of the Basilica includes a series of panels depicting the Crucifixion of Jesus, Deposition from the Cross, and Entombment of Christ.
 The figures Lorenzetti painted display emotions, yet the figures in these scenes are governed by geometric emotional interactions, unlike many prior depictions which appeared to be independent iconic aggregations.
 Lorenzetti's 1330 Madonna dei Tramonti also reflects the ongoing influence of Giotto on his Marian art, midway through his career.

 Culture

 The Calendimaggio Festival takes place on the first four days of May ending on a Saturday.
-It is a re-enactment of medieval and Renaissance life in the form of a challenge between the upper faction (parte de sopra) with a blue flag and the lower faction of the town (parte de sotto) with a red flag.
+The festival is a re-enactment of medieval and Renaissance life in the form of a challenge between the upper faction (parte de sopra) with a blue flag and the lower faction of the town (parte de sotto) with a red flag.
 It includes processions, theatrical presentations, choirs, crossbow, flag-waving and dancing contests.

-Assisi Embroidery is a form of counted-thread embroidery which has been practised in Assisi since the 13th century.
+Assisi embroidery is a form of counted-thread embroidery which has been practised in Assisi since the 13th century.